 • Systemic effects: Topical corticosteroids may be absorbed percutaneously.
 Absorption of topical corticosteroids may cause manifestations of Cushing's syndrome, hyperglycemia, or glycosuria.
 Absorption is increased by the use of occlusive dressings, application to denuded skin, or application to large surface areas.

 • Skin infections: Use appropriate antibacterial or antifungal agents to treat concomitant skin infections; discontinue diflorasone if infection does not resolve promptly.

 • Pediatric: Children may absorb proportionally larger amounts after topical application and may be more prone to systemic effects.
 HPA axis suppression, intracranial hypertension, and Cushing's syndrome have been reported in children receiving topical corticosteroids.
 Prolonged use may affect growth velocity; growth should be routinely monitored in pediatric patients.
 Diflorasone is not FDA-approved for use in children.

 • Appropriate use: For external use only; avoid contact with eyes and mucous membranes.
 Do not use with occlusive dressing unless using for psoriasis or recalcitrant conditions.
 Do not use on the face, axillae, or groin or for the treatment of rosacea or perioral dermatitis.

 Adrenal suppression with extensive/prolonged use (ACTH stimulation test, morning plasma cortisol test, urinary free cortisol test)

-Adverse events have been observed in animal reproduction studies.
-Topical products are not recommended for extensive use, in large quantities, or for long periods of time in pregnant women.
+Topical corticosteroids are not recommended for extensive use, in large quantities, or for long periods of time in pregnant women.

 More about diflorasone topical